Authorized Company (Private company limited by shares)

 - Audited accounts

 - Anywhere Location of annual general meeting

 - 2018 AEOI

-Other taxes – In Mauritius there is no capital gains tax, real property tax, inheritance tax or estate duty, capital transfer tax, gifts tax or wealth tax.
-The main tax on resident individuals is income tax at a 15% rate.
+Other taxes – In Mauritius, there is no capital gains tax, real property tax, inheritance tax or estate duty, capital transfer tax, gifts tax or wealth tax.
+The main tax on resident individuals is an income tax at a 15% rate.
 To be a tax resident an individual must spend more than 6 months in the country in a year.

 There is VAT at 15% levied on the supply of goods and provision of services.

 - Patent Box